Blackberries from the Wilder Kaiser mountains

 PREPARATION:

-- Mix the ingredients together to form a smooth batter.
-Heat the fat in a frying pan.
+- Mix the ingredients into a smooth batter.
+Heat the fat in a pan.

-- For a special touch, a dash of rum can be added to the dough.
+- For a special touch, you can add a dash of rum to the batter.
 On the one hand, this makes the dumplings particularly tasty, and on the other, the alcohol allows the dough to absorb less fat during baking!

 One little trick is revealed: